 The UKCISA has created a flowchart to help students calculate whether an application for a further period of study will be possible under the time limits.
 Please visit the UKCISA website to access the flowchart.

 If you have studied in the UK before, you must inform the admissions staff in the academic school that you will be studying in.

 As you make preparations for your visa application/appointment, please bear in mind that any fee or accommodation prepayments to the University will need to clear in the University’s bank account and be receipted in order for them to be reflected in your CAS.

 Some postgraduate students and some undergraduate students in science, engineering and technology subjects will need to obtain an Academic Technology Approval Scheme (ATAS) certificate before applying for a visa.
 If this requirement applies to your course, your academic School will inform you that you need to apply for an ATAS certificate when it makes you an offer.
 Your CAS will also record that you need to obtain ATAS clearance.

 ATAS applications are free, submitted online and take at least 20 working days to process.
 Certificates are sent to you by email.
 Given the delays in obtaining ATAS clearance, and the fact that you can apply when your offer is still conditional, we recommend that you apply as soon as you are able.

-Nationals of some countries are required to obtain a certificate from an International Organisation for Migration (IOM) accredited clinic showing that they are free from infectious tuberculosis (TB).
+Nationals in a number of countries are required to obtain a certificate from an International Organisation for Migration accredited clinic showing that they are free from infectious tuberculosis (TB).

-You can use the UKBA country finder to find out if nationals of your country are required to obtain a certificate and, where this screening is a requirement, to obtain details of the clinics and fee in your country.
+You can check the information on the UKVI website to find out if nationals of your country are required to obtain a certificate and, where this screening is a requirement, to obtain details of the clinics and fee in your country.

-You can find out more about how the latest work visa regulations affect opportunities to work in the UK on our careers service website:
+You can find out more about how the latest work visa regulations affect opportunities to work in the UK on our Careers Service web pages: